ty-everett/ts-sdk/docs/tutorials/key-management.md

 ## Step 5: Practical Application: Signing Transactions with WalletClient

 Let's put our knowledge to practical use by creating and signing a Bitcoin transaction using the WalletClient.
-This approach is recommended for production applications as it provides better security by handling keys within the wallet environment.

 Create a file called `wallet-transaction-signing.ts`: